Proposition Bank I

 |Citation:||Palmer, Martha, et al. Proposition Bank I LDC2004T14.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2004.|

-This is a semantic annotation of the Wall Street Journal section of Treebank-2.
-More specifically, each verb occurring in the Treebank has been treated as a semantic predicate and the surrounding text has been annotated for arguments and adjuncts of the predicate.
-The verbs have also been tagged with coarse grained senses and with inflectional information.
+Proposition Bank I was developed at the University of Pennsylvania's Computer and Information Sciences Department and is a semantic annotation of the Wall Street Journal section of Treebank-2.
+More specifically, each verb occurring in the Treebank was treated as a semantic predicate and the surrounding text was annotated for arguments and adjuncts of the predicate.
+The verbs were also tagged with coarse grained senses and with inflectional information.

 There are two basic components to Propbank:

-The Verb Lexicon.
+- The Verb Lexicon.
 A frames file, consisting of one or more frame sets, has been created for each verb occuring in the Treebank.
 These files serve as a reference for the annotators and for users of the data.
 3,324 such files have been created, totalling about 5.5 MB of uncompressed data.

-The Annotation.
+- The Annotation.
 There are approximately 113,000 annotated verb tokens.
 These verb tokens include all those occurring in over one million words of the Wall Street Journal section of the Penn Treebank, excluding 'be' and auxiliary uses of 'do' and 'have.'
 There are annotations for over 3,200 unique verbs.
 These annotations are stored in a single file in standoff format, totalling ~9.6 MB of uncompressed data.